sklykov/zernpy/README.md

 ### zernpy - package for calculation Zernike polynomials

-This project is intended for calculation of Zernike polynomials using recursive equations, that might be the faster way to calculate polynomials with high orders in comparison to calculation using exact equation.
+This project is intended for calculation of Zernike polynomials parameters / values / properties using tabular and recursive equations, that might be the faster way to calculate values of high order polynomials in comparison to usage of the exact definition (that used the sum of factorials, see the [Wiki article](https://en.wikipedia.org/wiki/Zernike_polynomials) for details).
 Several useful transformations (e.g., from OSA / ANSI index to Noll one) are implemented as the methods of the main class.

 ### Setup instructions